Badsworth/pfml_scripts/docs/creating-environments.md

 1. Add the new environment to the [CI build matrix](/.github/workflows/infra-validate.yml) so it can be validated when it's changed.
 2. Add the environment to the [monitoring module](/infra/monitoring/alarms.tf) to create API and Portal alarms that are linked to PagerDuty.
 3. Reach out to e2e team to update their test script with new environment.

+## 5. Update feature_flags files

+1. Add `NEW_ENV.yaml` file to `/pflm/feature_flags/` folder in rool level and corresponding content.
+2. Make sure that correspoing feature flag s3 bucket is created for the new environment.

 ## Setting up Custom Domains